Cashflow driven investment (CDI)

 Source: Insight Investment.

-Broadly speaking, the three motivations behind a CDI approach are:
+Broadly speaking, the three potential benefits of CDI strategies are:

 - Secure returns with greater certainty